phatnguyen318/PhatNguyen318/README.md

 - 👯 I’m looking for a mentor that could guide me on the right track.
 - 🤔 I’m a practical person who prefers work on training jobs rather than watching tutorials all the time.
 (of course I definetely watching tutorials on Youtube and also reading book/blogs for learning new things)
-- 💬 Ask me about - Anything related to lifestyle, games, tech gadgets (I love that) or even tips for personal finance ( but my personal life , buddy !!)
+- 💬 Ask me about - Anything related to lifestyle, games, tech gadgets (I love that) or even tips for personal finance
-- ⚡ Fun fact: I am a gym lovers ( love go to the gyms five times/week) and a coffee lovers (they smells so damn good !!)
+- ⚡ Fun fact: I am a gym love (love go to the gym five times/week) and a coffee lover (they smells so damn good !!)

 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> <em><b>I love connecting with different people </b>so if you want to say hi, <b> I'll be happy to meet you!</b> 😊</em>